xebialabs/overthere/README.md

 1. If the remote host is running Windows Vista or Windows 7, the __Windows Remote Management (WS-Management)__ service is not started by default.
 Start the service and change its Startup type to __Automatic (Delayed Start)__ before proceeding with the next steps.

-1. On the remote host, open a Command Prompt using the __Run as Administrator__ option and execute the following commands:
+1. On the remote host, open a Command Prompt (not a PowerShell prompt!) using the __Run as Administrator__ option and paste in the following lines:

 		winrm quickconfig
+		y
 		winrm set winrm/config/service/Auth @{Basic="true"}
 		winrm set winrm/config/service @{AllowUnencrypted="true"}
 		winrm set winrm/config/winrs @{MaxMemoryPerShellMB="1024"}